 - Develop an appraisal system: by dedicating time to your volunteers to provide feedback on their support, perhaps once per year, it will help them to realise how appreciated and noticed their efforts have been.
 Any appraisal should of course focus on the positive contribution they have made during the year, but it might also be an opportunity to help their development with constructive and tactful feedback, if appropriate.

-We run charity trustee training sessions across our network office network and our one-day Charity Essential Symposium is coming up on 7 July 2018 in London.
+We run charity trustee training sessions across our network office network.
 It offers a series of workshops covering topics including charity volunteers, employees and safeguarding; traditional and innovative ways to raise funds; accounts; data protection and commercial issues; and buying, selling and maintaining property, among other topics.